codewitty/Cadet/README.md

 The 42 norm is  used as a reference for syntax and the use of for loops, do-while and ternary statements are discouraged.

-This project gives me an insight into how
+This project gives me an insight into how C library functions